-We’re going to enable some functionality for this button.
+Rename the button ID to popUp.

+Rename the button text to Pop Up

+5. Now that we have placed the button and given it an id we will add functionality to it.

-5. Double click the MainActivity.java file in the project pane.
+6. Double click the MainActivity.java file in the project pane.
 This is located under the java folder.